 there is a lot of room for error between the electronic sending unit and

 the gauge itself.
-I will say however that the newer the car the more reliable the electronic readings seem to be.
-If you have an 84 Fiero I would hook up a mechanical pressure tester.
+I will say however, that the newer the car the more reliable the electronic readings seem to be.
+If you have an 84 Pontiac Fiero I would hook up a mechanical pressure tester.

-The easiest way in my opinion, to be sure that you will get an accurate mechanical reading from the tester is to remove the factory installed sensor.
+The easiest way in my opinion, to be sure you'll get an accurate mechanical reading from the tester is to remove the factory installed sensor.

-The tester I own on the left does both transmission and engine oil.
-Take my advice and use Teflon tape or compound on the connection fittings.
-Remember if you do not have a good connection you may have a large mess to clean up.
+The tester I own, on the left, does both transmission and engine oil.
+Take my advice and use Teflon tape or thread compound on the connection fittings even though the connection is temporary.

 Also note that the pressure is read when the engine is at normal operating temperature and results are recorded at idle speed, and usually around 2000 RPMs.
-Excessive bearing clearances are'nt the only causes of low results.
+Excessive bearing clearances aren't the only causes of low results.

 Also note that a week or broken pressure relief valve, low oil level, contaminated oil, or even a low viscosity oil (wrong weight) can all cause low-pressure readings.

-wear.
+On this page we discussed the how and why of testing internal engine wear.
 I have a lot more information about other tests you can use to check the health and well being of your engine.